 Perhaps you’ve seen monitors compared by “refresh rate.”
 In other words, by the speed of their virtual flipbook.
 How fast can a monitor show you the sequential images of your game or movie?
 Sixty times per second (60Hz)?
 Maybe more like 144Hz or even 240Hz?
 The speed of your frag flipbook matters more than you might think.
 If your opponent sees a snapshot of your character coming around a corner while you’re still looking at a wall from milliseconds ago, it’s easy to see how that will end in defeat — for you, at least.

-Join me as we evaluate the most popular refresh rates in 2021, and how a faster refresh rate can make you a winner.
+Join me as we evaluate the most popular refresh rates, and how a faster refresh rate can make you a winner.